 If a mentor applicant has requested to be matched with a friend or colleague:

-- Confirm the mentor together applications are linked together.
-This includes ensuring the mentor’s app that you are buddy approving is linked to their mentor together buddy match, and visa versa.
-NOTE: Applications only need to be linked in Salesforce if both parties are currently in the Screening process.
-If the person that the applicant has asked to Mentor Together with is already RTBM, Matched, withdrawn, or similar, applications do not need to be linked.
+1. Confirm the mentor together applications are linked together.
+This includes ensuring the mentor's app is linked to their mentor together buddy, and visa versa.
+NOTE: Applications only need to be linked in Salesforce if both parties are currently in Screening.
+If the person that the applicant asked to Mentor Together with is already RTBM, Matched, withdrawn, or similar, applications do not need to be linked.
 However, the relevant information should still be captured in Match Notes.
-Another reason applications may NOT be linked together is if they do not meet the below requirements, and thus are not a viable Mentor Together match.

-- FOR NYC If at any time you are unsure about the viability of a mentor together buddy match due to an individual’s requirements, please chatter notify the program operations lead - If applicants are a viable Mentor Together match and their applications are linked, confirm that the field “Willing to be matched without Mentor Together” is marked either Yes or No according to the applicant’s preferences.
+3. If applicants are a viable Mentor Together match and their applications are linked, confirm that the field "Willing to be matched without Mentor Together" is marked either Yes or No according to the applicant's preferences.
 Confirm that this is also captured in the Match Notes.

 You can read more about the Mentor Together process here.